 Our front teeth are almost always visible whenever we speak or smile.
 That is why we take great care while restoring your front teeth so that they possess excellent aesthetics and make you look youthful, charming and beautiful.
 Some of the factors which influence the aesthetics of the front teeth include:

-• Texture – the more life-like the texture of your natural or restored teeth, the more pleasant will be your smile and facial appearance.
+Texture – The more life-like the texture of your teeth, the more pleasant will be your smile and facial appearance.
 The texture of crowns or veneers is dependent upon the quality as well as the procedure involved in making the prosthesis.
 At Dental Designs Clinic, we have the CEREC machine to digitally design and prepare your all-porcelain crowns and veneers, that creates a customised design of your teeth based on a huge database of natural teeth that were handpicked because of their pleasing appearance.

 Now, let’s look at the comparison between veneers and crowns:

-• Dental Veneers – These are thin shells of usually porcelain which are attached to the front surface of the teeth to hide cosmetic defects, and to restore the shape and function of damaged teeth.
+Dental Veneers – These are thin shells of porcelain or composite resin which are attached to the front surface of the teeth to hide cosmetic defects and are used to fix various dental imperfections.

-• Porcelain Crowns – These are prostheses which rest over the entire visible surface of the tooth structure, and they are used for restoring the aesthetics, structure and function of severely damaged teeth.
+Porcelain Crowns – Crowns, also known as tooth caps, are used to cover and protect damaged or decayed teeth.
+These are prostheses which rest over the entire visible surface of the tooth structure, and they are used for restoring the aesthetics, structure and function of severely damaged teeth.

 In short, porcelain crowns are like the veneers.
 However, the veneers only cover the front surface of the teeth while the crowns cover the entire visible portion of the crown.